Updated on: 8/19/2020

 Visibility and Bicyclist Accidents

-Visibility is a common factor in auto accidents in Washington state and across the country, and can include darkness of night, lack of visibility from rain or fog, or blinding sunlight as described by the driver in this story.
+Visibility is a common factor in car accidents in Seattle and across the country, and can include darkness of night, lack of visibility from rain or fog, or blinding sunlight as described by the driver in this story.

 It was not reported whether the driver was cited in the crash or not, but based on the info provided, if she was it could be for driving too fast for conditions, a citation that typically involves some sort of weather or traffic related factor.